Cystic fibrosis: Other aspects

 Newborns with intestinal obstruction typically require surgery, whereas adults with distal intestinal obstruction syndrome typically do not.
 Treatment of pancreatic insufficiency by replacement of missing digestive enzymes allows the duodenum to properly absorb nutrients and vitamins that would otherwise be lost in the feces.
-However, the best dosage and form of pancreatic enzyme replacement is unclear, as are the risks and long-term effectiveness of this treatment.
+However, the best dosage and form of pancreatic enzyme replacement are unclear, as are the risks and long-term effectiveness of this treatment.

 So far, no large-scale research involving the incidence of atherosclerosis and coronary heart disease in adults with cystic fibrosis has been conducted.
 This is likely because the vast majority of people with cystic fibrosis do not live long enough to develop clinically significant atherosclerosis or coronary heart disease.

-Diabetes is the most common nonpulmonary complication of CF. It mixes features of type 1 and type 2 diabetes, and is recognized as a distinct entity, cystic fibrosis-related diabetes.
+Diabetes is the most common nonpulmonary complication of CF. It mixes features of type 1 and type 2 diabetes and is recognized as a distinct entity, cystic fibrosis-related diabetes.
 While oral antidiabetic drugs are sometimes used, the recommended treatment is the use of insulin injections or an insulin pump, and, unlike in type 1 and 2 diabetes, dietary restrictions are not recommended.
 While Stenotrophomonas maltophilia is relatively common in people with cystic fibrosis, the evidence about the effectiveness of antibiotics for S. maltophilia is uncertain.

-Bisphosphonates taken by mouth or intravenously can be used to improve the bone mineral density in people with cystic fibrosis.
+Bisphosphonates taken by mouth or intravenously can be used to improve bone mineral density in people with cystic fibrosis, but there is no proof that this reduces fractures or increases survival rates.
 When taking bisphosphates intravenously, adverse effects such as pain and flu-like symptoms can be an issue.
-The adverse effects of bisphosphates taken by mouth on the gastrointestinal tract are not known.
+The adverse effects of bisphosphates taken by mouth on the gastrointestinal tract are unknown.

 Poor growth may be avoided by insertion of a feeding tube for increasing food energy through supplemental feeds or by administration of injected growth hormone.

 Sinus infections are treated by prolonged courses of antibiotics.
 The development of nasal polyps or other chronic changes within the nasal passages may severely limit airflow through the nose, and over time reduce the person's sense of smell.
 Sinus surgery is often used to alleviate nasal obstruction and to limit further infections.
 Nasal steroids such as fluticasone propionate are used to decrease nasal inflammation.

 Female infertility may be overcome by assisted reproduction technology, particularly embryo transfer techniques.
-Male infertility caused by absence of the vas deferens may be overcome with testicular sperm extraction, collecting sperm cells directly from the testicles.
-If the collected sample contains too few sperm cells to likely have a spontaneous fertilization, intracytoplasmic sperm injection can be performed.
+Male infertility caused by the absence of the vas deferens may be overcome with testicular sperm extraction, collecting sperm cells directly from the testicles.
+If the collected sample contains too few sperm cells to likely have spontaneous fertilization, intracytoplasmic sperm injection can be performed.
 Third party reproduction is also a possibility for women with CF. Whether taking antioxidants affects outcomes is unclear.

 Physical exercise is usually part of outpatient care for people with cystic fibrosis.
-Aerobic exercise seems to be beneficial for aerobic exercise capacity, lung function and health-related quality of life; however, the quality of the evidence was poor.
+Aerobic exercise seems to be beneficial for aerobic exercise capacity, lung function, and health-related quality of life; however, the quality of the evidence was poor.

 Due to the use of aminoglycoside antibiotics, ototoxicity is common.
 Symptoms may include "tinnitus, hearing loss, hyperacusis, aural fullness, dizziness, and vertigo".